WebAssembly/bulk-memory-operations/proposals/bulk-memory-operations/Overview.md

 A trap occurs if:
 * the source offset plus size is greater than the length of the source memory
 * the destination offset plus size is greater than the length of the target memory

-A trap resulting from an access outside the source or target region only occurs once the first byte that is outside the source or target is reached (in the defined copy order).
-Bytes written before the trap stay written.
+When a trap resulting from an access outside the source or target region occurs, partial copying does not take place.

 (Data are read and written as-if individual bytes were read and written, but various optimizations are possible that avoid reading and